Best health insurance in Canada for 2024

 Private health insurance also helps you cover essential yet expensive services like dental care, vision care, and prescription medications, many of which are not covered or offered very limited protection by Canadian Medicare.

 But how do you know which is the best plan for you?
 In this guide, we take you through the best health insurance plans in Canada, their coverage, pros and cons, and prices.
+We also share tips to find the cheapest health insurance.
 You can compare the plans and get quotes using our free comparator at the top of this page.

 1. Sun Life health insurance: Hassle-free policy access